lmarcelli/minieuso_cpu/README.md

 test_systems 10
 ```
 * the output data is in /home/minieusouser/DATA/
+  * fr_000000.dat for the PDM frames
+  * output0.dat for the photodiode reading
+  * .png for the photos from the cameras
-* logfiles are in /home/minieusouser/log/
+* log files are in /home/minieusouser/log/